spywhere/vscode-guides/README.md

 ### FAQs

-**Q:** Why guide lines show fragmented on empty lines?
+**Q:** Why are guide lines fragmented on empty lines?
-**A:** Guides use border to draw its guide lines which required the character to be there.
+**A:** Guides use borders to draw its guide lines which require a character to be there.
 Since Visual Studio Code API does not provide the API for drawing line on empty space, this can be expected.

 **Q:** What is the different in each guide line type?